louthy/language-ext/Major Version Release Notes/Version 5/README.md

 Notice how the type is parameterised by `f` (just like `Functor<F>`), and how it takes a higher-kinded value of `f a`, which is the same as our `K<F, A>`, and it returns a higher-kinded value of `f b`, which is our `K<F, B>`.

-We have the same defintion as Haskell.
-Exactly the same.
+> We have the same defintion as Haskell.
+Exactly the same!

 What does this mean?
 Well, we can now write generic functions that work with functors, applicatives, monads, monad-transformers, traversables, alternatives, foldables, state monads, reader monads, writer monads...